The Foundation's first programme of research commenced in the Autumn of 2012 and continued until 30 June 2019.

-This programme, 'The Political Economy of Financial Markets', is based at the University of Oxford, in the European Studies Centre of St Antony's College, and is now affiliated with the Centre for International Studies in the Department of Politics and International Relations.
+This programme, 'The Political Economy of Financial Markets', was based at the University of Oxford, in the European Studies Centre of St Antony's College, and is now affiliated with the Centre for International Studies in the Department of Politics and International Relations.

 A network of academic, official and private market experts was established and began work on initial projects in three areas: